Skip Navigation

 Education Pathways

-Successful graduates of this General Arts certificate program have the opportunity to apply their learning for credits toward further study at the degree level.
-Listed below are the degrees from partnering institutions that are available for this program.
+Graduates of this General Arts certificate program have the opportunity to apply learning achieved at Centennial for credits toward further study at the degree level.
+Listed below are institutions offering pathways for this program.

 Educational Partners